voltace/browser-cookies/README.md

   - Add to NPM and/or Bower
 - Documentation
   - Add API reference
+- Cross browser issues:
+  - [IE sends cookies to all domains](http://erik.io/blog/2014/03/04/definitive-guide-to-cookie-domains/), perhaps make this the default for consistent behavior amongst all browsers?
+Would need to investigate whether something like

 ### Development
-This design goal is to provide to smallest possible size (when minified and gzipped) for the given API, while remaining compliant to RFC6265 and cross-browser compatible.
+This design goal is to provide to smallest possible size (when minified and gzipped) for the given API, while remaining compliant to RFC6265 and providing cross-browser compatibility and consistency.

 Creating issues on GitHub is encouraged!